cjlee112/respectmail/README.rst

 any IMAP server(s) you use.
 It splits incoming email on the IMAP server into several triage folders:

-* Requests: messages that you are likely to answer
+* **Requests**: messages that you are likely to answer
-* FYI: messages that you may need to answer
+* **FYI**: messages that you may need to answer
-* Closed: messages you've already answered
+* **Closed**: messages you've already answered or that require no action.
-* JunkTriage: messages from addresses that you generally ignore
+* **JunkTriage**: messages from addresses that you generally ignore.
-* Blacklist: messages from addresses that you never want to read
+* **Blacklist**: messages from addresses that you never want to see again.
-* messages where no clear determination is possible are left in your INBOX, for you to deal with.
+* **StrangersINBOX**: messages where no clear determination is possible are moved here, for you to screen.
+By default, any messages left here at the time of the next triage will be *blacklisted*.
+  Hence, you should move relevant messages to Requests, FYI or Closed, and simply delete any messages that you just want to ignore (but not blacklist).

 It bases this on statistical analysis of your email history (it reconstructs the thread structure of all your email conversations),